Azure/azure-service-bus-dotnet/README.md

 In order to run the unit tests, you will need to do the following:

-1. Deploy the ARM template located at [/templates/azuredeploy.json](/templates/azuredeploy.json) or click the following button:
+1. Deploy the ARM template located at [/templates/azuredeploy.json](/templates/azuredeploy.json), which will provision the required entities for the unit tests, or click the following button:

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-service-bus-dotnet%2Fmaster%2Ftemplates%2Fazuredeploy.json" target="_blank">
         <img src="http://azuredeploy.net/deploybutton.png"/>
     </a>

-1. Add an Environment Variable named `azure-service-bus-dotnet/connectionstring` and set the value as the connection string of the newly created namespace. **Please note that if you are using Visual Studio, you must restart Visual Studio in order to use new variables.**
+1. Add an Environment Variable named `azure-service-bus-dotnet/connectionstring` and set the value as the connection string of the newly created namespace. **Please note that if you are using Visual Studio, you must restart Visual Studio in order to use new Environment Variables.**

 ## How to provide feedback